FREQUENTLY ASKED QUESTIONS

 Did I hear Hem in a TV commercial?

-Yes, if it was a Liberty Mutual commercial.
-So far 7 ads have been released, each featuring a different Hem song.
+Yes, if it was a Liberty Mutual commercial or a Tiffany & Co. commercial.
+So far 7 Liberty Mutual ads have been released, each featuring a different Hem song.
 The insurance company began running television ads in June 2006 using the song "Half Acre" from the Rabbit Songs album, and that ad started running again in March 2009.
 In May 2007 a second ad started airing using the song "The Part Where You Let Go" from Hem's EP Home Again, Home Again.
-You can see the "Half Acre" ad online here at YouTube, and you can see the "Part Where You Let Go" ad at Liberty Mutual, all 3 versions, and at YouTube, 30 second vesion and 60 second version.
-Four more new songs and commercials started airing at the end of February 2008, the so-called Election, Snowball, Soccer, and Wallet ads, and you can see all four here at Liberty Mutual.
+You can see the "Half Acre" ad online here at YouTube, and you can see the "Part Where You Let Go" ad at YouTube, 60 second version.
+Four more new songs and commercials started airing at the end of February 2008, the so-called Election ad with the song "Gently Down The Stream," Snowball ad with the song "The World Is Outside," Soccer ad with the song "Bird Song," and Wallet ad with the song "Things Are Not Perfect In Our Yard."
 With the start of the Beijing Summer Olympics in August 2008, a seventh ad started airing that's set at a carnival and uses the currently unreleased Hem song "Better Days."
+As for Tiffany & Co., in November 2010, an ad started appearing at least in online banner ads featuring Hem's version of the classic "Have Yourself A Merry Little Christmas."
+Watch it here at YouTube.

 Is there any way I can get notified when you post news updates?